Xytrizareal/uploading-service/README.md

 - Xytriza - Developer and Owner of the service

 ## License
-This service is licensed under the MIT License.
+This service is licensed under the Apache 2.0 License.
 You can view the license [here](https://github.com/Xytrizareal/uploading-service/blob/master/LICENSE.txt).

 ## Contact
 If you would like to contact us, you can do so by emailing us at contact@xytriza.com or joining the official [Discord server](https://upload.xytriza.com/discord).